-From toppings on toast to guacamole, avocados are the star ingredient in your favorite dishes and recipes.
+From toppings on toast to guacamole, avocados are the star ingredient in your favorite dishes and recipes!
 And though store-bought avocados are great, there’s nothing like the home-grown version of your favorite superfood.
-And how to harvest your very own?
-Home-grown Avocado Trees!
+Learn how to plant, care for and harvest home-grown avocados below!

 What’s great about these powerful trees is that they’re fairly hassle-free and low-maintenance.
 It doesn’t matter if you don’t have a green thumb, either.
 You can still ensure these trees thrive, right in your backyard or garden.
 Check out our tips and tricks for Avocado Trees and their care – it’s as easy as 1-2-3!

-First, find an area that receives at least4 to 6 hours of direct afternoon sunlight daily.
+First, find an area that receives at least 4 to 6 hours of direct afternoon sunlight daily.
 After you’ve found the best location for your Avocado Trees (more than one tree is best!), take them out of their shipped nursery container and plant them in containers that are twice the size of their root balls.
 Ensure the containers you use for planting have drainage holes, as these will help to keep the plant from catching root rot.
-However, you must make sure you dispose of any standing water in your containers’ saucers to avoid fungal growth.
+And be sure to dispose of any standing water in your containers’ saucers to avoid fungal growth.

 Growing Avocado Trees Outdoors

 If you’re planting multiple trees outdoors, leave approximately 5 to 8 feet of space between your trees and other structures.
-Dig a hole that is two to three times wider and deeper than the container it was shipped in so that your roots have space to get established.
-It’s that easy!
+Dig a hole that's two to three times wider and deeper than the container it was shipped in so that your roots have space to get established - it’s that easy!

 How to Care for Avocado Trees